 Although a $1,700,000 home sounds like a lot, the median home price in San Francisco is $1,500,000.
 With a six person household, you need at least four bedrooms and preferably three bathrooms.
 The median house size in San Francisco is closer to three bedrooms, two bathrooms.

-I've gone through the budget in detail, and there is very little left to cut, except for contributing less to their respective 401ks for 2018, taking one less vacation a year, and donating less than 2% of their gross income to charity.
+I've gone through the budget in detail, and there is very little left to cut, except for contributing less to their respective 401ks, taking one less vacation a year, and donating less than 2% of their gross income to charity.
+Expensive cities are expensive!

 Even if they donated $0 to charity and spent $0 on vacation, they'd still be $3,620 a year in the hole without lowering their 401k pre-tax contributions.